 Sanitary Sewer Maintenance

 The Village of Glenview has a separate sewer system, meaning there are public sanitary sewer mains for waste disposal (bathroom and kitchen discharges) and public storm sewer mains for rainwater disposal (from storm sewers and sump pump discharges).
-The discharges from the public sanitary sewer system are sent to a wastewater treatment facility.
+The discharges from the public sanitary sewer system are sent to a wastewater treatment facility operated by the Metropolitan Water Reclamation District of Greater Chicago.
 The discharges from the public storm sewer system are sent to the local rivers.

 The Village of Glenview's Public Works Department maintains the public sanitary sewer mains throughout the Village, and schedules a cleaning cycle for the entire system every two years.